OUR HISTORY

 The models pose with Olivier at the finale of the July haute couture fashion show, showcasing a diverse array of elegant evening gowns.
 Photo © André Laug.

-2000, The Fusion of André Laug's Elegance with Olivier's Creativity on the Fashion Runway
+2000, André Laug's Elegance and Olivier's Creativity on the Fashion Runway

 The impeccable style of André Laug, renowned for its elegance and sophistication, merged seamlessly with Olivier's creative inspiration, further cementing its distinguished presence on the fashion runway.